Snowflake-Labs/sfquickstarts/site/sfguides/src/develop-and-manage-ml-models-with-feature-store-and-model-registry/develop-and-manage-ml-models-with-feature-store-and-model-registry.md

   - Warehouse: ML_MODEL_WH
 - Create Notebook
 - Click Packages in the top right, add `snowflake-ml-python` and `snowflake-snowpark-python`
+- Upload both image files by clicking the plus button on the file explorer in the left pane
 - Run cells in the notebook!

 ![notebook-preview](assets/ml-model-notebook.png)